Ovie Omo-Agege: Controversies

 In 2018, he was accused of leading thugs to invade the Nigerian Senate Chambers and made away with the Senate Mace.

 Personal life

 Omo-Agege is married to Rosemary Omo-Agege and they both have five children.

 Awards and recognitions

-In October 2022, Omo-Agege was conferred Nigerian national honour of Commander of the Order of the Federal Republic of Nigeria (CFR) by President Muhammadu Buhari.
+In October 2022, Omo-Agege was conferred with Nigerian national honour of Commander of the Order of the Federal Republic of Nigeria (CFR) by President Muhammadu Buhari.